ArrowSphere/public-api-client/doc/erp-exports.md

 ### Initialization

 The "erp exports" client is simply called `ErpExportsClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getErpExportsClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getErpExportsClient()`, or instantiate it directly:

 ```php
 <?php